twilkinson3421/zlshm/README.md

 This library is written and built using Zig version _0.14.0-dev.2577+271452d22_ (_2024.11.0-mach_).
 Run `zig build` to build the library locally (requires Zig to be installed).
 If you are not using Windows, you should add `-Dtarget=x86_64-windows` to the build command (Obviously you will require Windows to use the library).

-## License

-This library is licensed under the Unlicense (Hooray!).
-See the `UNLICENSE` file for more information.